Adam262/cool-counter/README.md

 ![Cool Counter](https://github.com/Adam262/cool-counter/blob/master/landing-image.png?raw=true)

-## Overview
+### Overview
 Cool Counter is a simple Sinatra web app.
 What it does is pretty inconsequential - you increment or decrement a counter, with the count persisted to a Redis database.
-The real purpose of this repo is to show how to run Cool Counter in 4 ways:
+The real purpose of this repo is to show how to run a simple service-oriented application in 4 ways:

 * locally on a Mac
 * as Docker containers
 * via Docker-Compose
 * via Kubernetes, running on a local cluster

 This README shows the quick and dirty on installing and running Cool Counter.
-For the detailed lessons I learned along the way, consult LESSONS_LEARNED.md.
+For a lot more detail on the project, consult [LESSONS_LEARNED](https://github.com/Adam262/cool-counter/blob/master/LESSONS_LEARNED.md).

 ### Getting Started
 Please set up the following dependencies before attempting to use Cool Counter.